 - You can email or call us on 1800 550 460 about your application or any other general enquiry

 How we are holding hearings

-We will contact you to let you know whether you will be attending a hearing by phone or online videoconference and explain how to prepare.
+We will contact you to let you know whether you will be attending a hearing:

-To participate in an online video conferencing hearing you will need:
+To participate in a hearing via online video conference you will need:

-- A computer in a place with good, reliable internet connection, built-in video camera and microphone.
+- A desktop or laptop computer in a place with good, reliable internet connection, built-in video camera and microphone.

 We can assist you with a pre-hearing test of your video equipment.